ShindouMihou/Lavalink-Client/README.md

 Version tags of this client are expected to roughly follow lavalink server versioning.

-## Migrating from v3 to v4
-Version 4 drops JDA3 support in favour of JDA4.
-This uses a non-internal JDA API to intercept voice handling.
-This requires adding an interceptor to your `JDABuilder` or `DefaultShardManagerBuilder`.
-See examples of using `#setVoiceDispatchInterceptor` below.

-## Migrating from v2 to v3
-The v3 client has been made to be generic, meaning that the base client can now be used without JDA.
-This will break bots built on v2, as the classes `Lavalink` and `Link` has been made abstract.
-For use with JDA you will want to reference the JDA-specific implementations `JdaLavalink` and `JdaLink`.

-If you for some reason need to use the abstract classes, you might experience type erasure problems.

 ## Usage
 This guide assumes you have JDA in your classpath, and your bot is written with JDA.